 South Asia can loosely be described as the eight nations around the Indian subcontinent, including the island nations of Sri Lanka and the Maldives that are situated south of India.

-Although South Asia only occupies 3.4 percent of the world’s land area, the region is home to approximately 24 percent of the world’s population (1.749 billion), making it the most densely populated place on earth.
+Although South Asia (also referred to as Southern Asia) only occupies approximately 3 percent of the world’s land area, the region is home to over 24 percent of the world’s population (nearly 1.9 billion), making it the most densely populated place on earth.

-For instance, not only is South Asia home to the largest Hindu population (unsurprising given the size of India), it’s also home to the largest Muslim population in the world.
+For instance, not only is South Asia home to the largest Hindu population (unsurprising, given the size of India), it’s also home to over 510 million Muslims.

-South Asia is sometimes mistakenly confused with Southeast Asia, however, the two are different subregions in Asia.
+South Asia is often mistakenly confused with Southeast Asia, however, the two are completely different subregions in Asia.